StasonJatham/aws_cloud_certs/README.md

 - now we hhave a security grooup for a web server

 ### AWS Integrated Services

 talk about key services on aws and use cases

 You have an application composed of individual services.
 You need to route a request to a service based on the content of the request.
 Which service should you use?
 - Elastic Load Balancing

+What is the firststep in getting started with AWS Lambda?
+- upload your code

 #### Application Load Balancer